 Tesla Model Y: Maximum aerodynamics with New Aero rims

-Anybody looking for something out of the ordinary for their Model Y should take a look at the Tesla Model Y New Aero rimsen.
+Anybody looking for something out of the ordinary for their Model Y should take a look at the Tesla Model Y New Aero rimsen .

-Tesla Model Y tires: What to look out for
+Tesla Model Y tires: Things to consider

-Of course, you can also look for tires yourself, but make sure you observe the speed index.
+Of course, you can also look around for tires yourself, but make sure you observe the speed index.
 Tires with the marking "T0" are specially homologated for the Model Y.

 Source contribution image: Eyosias G via Unsplash

-2 comments
+2 Comments

 Robsen